Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

   LIBS += -L/opt/scalapack/lib -lscalapack

 The Siesta-4.1b is installed by "make -i" because the error stop is avoided.
-The test is shown in the Siesta-4.1bTest.pdf just below [3].
+The test is shown in the Siesta-4.1bTest.pdf [4].

 ## References